 This is the first of a series of five blogs elaborating on the key pillars of cloud security.
 Later in this series, we will explore distributed cloud adoption, hybrid/multi-cloud adoption, and IoT-Cloud compatibility.
 Other areas to consider for cloud security include implementing zero trust network access (ZTNA), serverless technology and applications of artificial intelligence (AI) and machine learning (ML) in cloud architecture, specifically as it relates to security.
 These will become greater factors as the technology continues to evolve.

-The challenge for cloud users for now is to assume greater responsibility in protecting their cloud assets and resources.
-The next blog in the series, “The importance of identity access management”, will be published next month.
+The challenge for cloud users, for now, is to assume greater responsibility in protecting their cloud assets and resources.
+The next blog in the series, “The importance of identity access management”,